 In South America The Incas of Bolivia, Peru and Ecuador cultivated coca, The Incas and others chewed the coca leaves with a lime paste.
 The combination released psychoactive chemicals that relieved hunger, thirst and fatigue, a tradition that is still alive today.

 Tobacco was also used in many ways, it was snorted, smoked, chewed, eaten, and so on for various medical purposes.
 For example, its leaves could be packed on a tooth to relieve a toothache, and its juice could be applied to the skin to treat a snake bite or get rid of parasites, it was also used to treat serious illnesses, including cancer.
 Over time, ancient groups throughout North and South America used tobacco as sacred offerings to their gods and in ceremonies and rituals such as tobacco smoke was blown into the face of warriors before battle, and blown over fields before planting.
 Tobacco was given as gifts or peace offerings in ceremonies.
-Shamans used large amounts of different types of tobacco to induce visions and explore the spirit world.
+Medicine people used large amounts of different types of tobacco to induce visions and explore the spirit world.

 We are currently fast forgetting our past, our requirement to live in symbiosis with nature is being forgotten and we are paying the price.
 As new mental and physical health conditions arise so do a new generation of synthetic chemical drugs which are simply covering the symptom and not providing a cure.
 We are forgetting the fact that many new physical symptoms and diseases are linked to our mental state which in turn is linked to our spiritual state, the state in which we feel calm and without needs or wants or confusion.
 When this is out of balance, then the mind becomes imbalanced and then so does the physical body which in turn shows us by creating physical conditions, from rashes to diseases to cancers.
 We must give importance to this method of looking at ourselves as the current man-made system simply is not working.
 It is not ok just to take a pill with an active ingredient that was once plant based… it is not ok to not look at the underlying issue of what is your body or minds imbalance.
 We must evolve and the pharmaceutical companies do not have this in their business plans.